surprisetalk/writings/essays/Why the World's Protocol on Blinding Weapons is Backwards and Borderline Evil.md

 Imagine if the US used lasers rather than atomic bombs.
 Imagine if we _blinded_ hundreds of thousands of Japanese civilians, rather than _killing_ them?
 Wouldn't that something like that still do the trick?
 Of course, blinding an entire city would cause a few casualties (e.g. people driving), but once again, _it's better than exposing them to radiation_.

-Of course, war is terrible and we stop fighting forever.
+Of course, war is terrible and we should stop fighting forever.

 But until we figure out how to achieve world-peace, we'll be the blind leading the blind.